radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 Amp did.
 I think you should just start at hiring a single junior.
 Interview a couple and pick one from that batch.
 If your company is at least 4 developers and at least one of them wants to mentor, you can hire and support a junior.
 I believe in you.
+You can do it!

-I'm also not suggesting that you should run a structured training program like Culture Amp does.
-I'm just suggesting that you should start by hiring one and working with them to grow their skills and your team.
+Rather than running a structured mentorship program like Culture Amp does, you can start by hiring a single junior and pairing with them to grow their skills and your team.
+This will lay the groundwork for hiring more juniors later on.

 Your next question might be: "what do _we_ (as a company) get out of hiring a junior?"
 Were you not paying attention at the beginning of this talk?
 They make your teams better!
-That's what you get out of it: better and bigger teams.
+That's what you get out of it: better _and bigger_ teams.
 We as a community also get some new members, and that's a big positive in my eyes too.

+---

+## Finding Juniors

-Now that I've convinced you to hire a junior, you might be thinking: where do you find these juniors?
+Now that I've hopefully convinced you to hire a junior, you might be thinking: where do you find these juniors?
 What do I do with them once I have them?
 Well, I have some tips!

-## Finding Juniors

-Regarding finding the juniors: let's start with Code Academies and universities.
+Regarding finding the juniors: let's start with two places where you can find a lot of them: Code Academies and universities.

 Code academies and universities produce great talent, but that talent often has a hard time finding a job afterwards because, as I mentioned earlier, the bar for hiring at a lot of companies is too high.
-It feels to me like there's a big chasm between someone just joining the community and getting a job at a Ruby development shop.
+It feels to me like there's a big chasm between someone graduating and getting a job at a Ruby development shop.
 I hear this from a lot of junior developers that I talk to as well.

 In fact, I even drew you a picture using my amazing powers of illustration.
 The junior, shown here on the left in amazing detail, tries to make the jump